Today I Started Loving You Again

 Nostalgia is a funny thing.
 I find, as I age, it becomes funnier still, or perhaps curiouser and curiouser is a more apt phrase.
-With some regularity these days, my long-term memory tosses up random files from the Life Narrative archives, in the Ancient History vault of my brain.
+With some regularity these days, my long-term memory tosses up random files from the Life Narrative Archives of my brain.

 Of course, if we are honest with ourselves, Freud and I both know that this memory selection-process is not random at all.
 These moments of reverie are triggered by my present life looping back to my past in subtle but poignant ways.
 Sometimes, it’s the way sunlight slices through a room at a particular time of day; or the texture of a shirt I’ve dug out of my closet, that’s still wrinkled from its last wear; or the feel of a sandy wind blowing across my face, on a certain patch of beach, at high tide.

 In a low-rent version of Proust’s experience with his Madeleine, I recently bit into a saltine and was overwhelmed by a memory of my grandfather, whose favourite late-night snack was a tall stack of Nabisco crackers that he would crunch up, drown in a glass of cold milk, and then down with a spoon.
 As a little girl, I would watch as he added the crackers one by one to make a tower on the table.
 It was marvelous to me to realise that a grown up could indulge in personal ritual with the same profound dedication and seriousness that we kids relished in our daily lives.